 WHAT IS METAL PLATING?

 Metal plating is a method of depositing a thin layer of metal, usually Copper or Nickel, on an object made of a different material.
-This is done in order to improve one or more of the object’s properties, for example strength; thermal or electrical conductivity; chemical or heat resistance.
+This is done in order to improve one or more of the object’s properties, for example strength; thermal or electrical conductivity; chemical resistance or heat deflection temperature.
 The result – a hybrid product and a new set of potential solutions for metal replacement applications.

 Our experts with +25,000 hours of experience in industrial 3D printing are waiting to sink their teeth into your unique and challenging use case.